Share this posting

 Who You Are

-We do not expect that every candidate will have this full range of experience, but the following qualities and experience are highly desirable:
+Ideally, you have a bachelor’s degree and more than five years of relevant experience.
+We do not expect that every candidate will have this full range of qualifications, but the following qualities and experience are highly desirable:

 Salary and Benefits

-EPI is a unionized workplace with the Nonprofit Professional Employees Union (NPEU).
-This position is not in the bargaining unit and reports to the Chief Operating Officer.
+- EPI is a unionized workplace with the Nonprofit Professional Employees Union (NPEU).
+This position is in the bargaining unit and reports to the Communications Director.

 This position is based at the Economic Policy Institute in Washington, D.C.
 As a condition of employment, EPI requires all staff to provide proof of COVID-19 vaccination which meets the guidelines recommended by the CDC.
 Currently, the CDC recommends that everyone ages five years and older receive 1 dose of updated (2023–2024 Formula) mRNA COVID-19 vaccine.

-Candidates should send a cover letter highlighting their relevant experience and explaining their interest in working at the Economic Policy Institute, along with resume, to firstname.lastname@example.org with “Position Title – Last Name, First Name” in the subject line.
+Candidates should send a cover letter highlighting their relevant experience and explaining their interest in working at the Economic Policy Institute, along with resume, 5 to 10-page writing sample, and editing sample to email@example.com with “Publications Editor” in the subject line.
 Applications will be accepted on a rolling basis until the position is filled.

 EPI believes that having a diverse and inclusive workplace not only strengthens the institute’s work but is also essential for understanding and creating economic policies that support all working people.
 We encourage applicants who bring lived experience and nontraditional backgrounds to apply to our positions.